-For actual information about typography more broadly construed, see Matthew Butterick’s Practical Typography, which is a whole online book making an eloquent and detailed case for using the web for reading, which sounds nice but sounds like it might cut into screen time allocated to Candy Crush.
-If you need fonts that can actually display the characters you have just input, see fonts.
+For actual information about typography more broadly construed, see Matthew Butterick’s Practical Typography, which is a whole online book making an eloquent and detailed case for using the web for reading, which sounds nice but also like it might cut into screen time allocated to Candy Crush.
+If you need fonts that can display the characters you have just painstakingly worked out how to type, see fonts.

 🏗 make or include a keyboard shortcut table